 Any BIR representative does this tax mapping at random dates and places.
-Non-compliance with the BIR regulations is subject to the penalty from one thousand pesos (1, 000) up to fifty thousand pesos (50, 000) depending on the nature of violations.
+Non-compliance with the BIR regulations is subject to a penalty from one thousand pesos (1 000) up to fifty thousand pesos (50 000) depending on the nature of violations.

 Some non-compliance to the regulation will lead to a permanent closure of the business establishments and imprisonment of the owner.

 During the tax mapping, the BIR staff follow tax mapping checklists.
 If the BIR conducts tax mapping in your area, make sure you’re fully aware of these BIR tax mapping violations.

 BIR Registration Requirements: